Skip to main content

 Osgood-Schlatter Disease

 Osgood-Schlatter disease is an overuse condition.
-It’s when the tendon at the front of a knee becomes injured and inflamed.
-This tendon connects the thigh muscles to the knee and shin bone.
-It's also known as the patellar tendon.
+It’s when the tendon at the front of a knee pulls on the front of the growth plate in the shin bone (the tibia) and causes pain and inflammation of the growth plate where the patella tendon attaches to the bone (tibial tubercle).
+This tendon connects the thigh muscles to the knee and shin bone at the growth plate in growing children.

-Osgood-Schlatter disease is caused by the constant pulling of the tendon in the knee.
+Osgood-Schlatter disease is caused by the constant pulling of the tendon at the growth plate which causes the bone and growth plate to become inflammed and painful.
 It's seen in growing children and teens.
 This is an age where the bones are typically growing faster than the muscles and tendons.
 As a result, the muscles and tendons tend to become tight.

 Osgood-Schlatter disease is common in young athletes who play games or sports that involve running, jumping, or going up and down stairs.
 These include football, soccer, basketball, gymnastics, or ballet.
 It most often affects children ages 9 to 14 who have undergone a rapid growth spurt.